n0-ware/book-of-n0ware/knowledge-base/vulnerabilities/cross_site_scripting_xss.md

 ## Types
 There are four different types of XSS

-### Document Object Model (DOM)
+### DOM
-DOM is a programming interface for `HTML` and `XML` documents.
+[Document Object Model](../concepts/web_tech/document_objet_model_dom.md), or DOM, is a programming interface for `HTML` and `XML` documents.
 DOM represents the page in a way that other programs can alter the document structure, style, and content.
-Since a web page is just a document, it can be rendered in multiple ways, most commonly either in a browser or as the `HTML` source-code.
+Since a web page is just a document, it can be rendered in multiple ways, most commonly either in a browser or as the `HTML` source code.

-DOM-based XSS is where malicious JavaScript is executed directly in a users browser without the need for a new page to load or data to be submitted to backend code.
+DOM-based XSS is where malicious JavaScript is executed directly in a user's browser without the need for a new page to load or data to be submitted to backend code.
 This is 100% contained in the browser, and execution occurs when the JavaScript code in the website acts on input or user interaction

 [Example DOM XSS](#Example%20DOM%20XSS)